Jjuicetin/active-directory-lab/docs/domain_setup.md

 <img width="991" height="523" alt="image" src="https://github.com/user-attachments/assets/580cb5af-ae2b-4cdb-8d7e-881b7044f922" />

 ### Some Issues that Occurred and how I Fixed it
+#### NAT instead of NAT Network
+At first, the VM network was set up as NAT and not NAT Network.
+The domain controller and client VM shared the same IP address.
+I fixed it by changing the network to NAT Network.

+#### Can't ping to Client VM
+The domain controller could not ping to the Windows 10 Client machine.
+I used ipconfig and found out that the defualt gateway was blank.
+Then I enabled ICMP on the client after I found out that it was disabled by default due to security concerns.

 ### Lesson Learned
 * internal use domains should have int after the domain name as the ones without it are generally used for public use.